Sabbath Rest #1 - My Personal Story

 - There is an explanation of how additional rules were added to God's original Sabbath commandment in this video.

-- In a Youtube interview here there are good points about the Sabbath, although assuming a Sunday position
+- There are good points about the Sabbath in a Youtube interview here, although assuming a Sunday position.

 - There is a website with resources on the Sabbath at www.sabbathtruth.org.

-Over a few years, three specific instances highlighted the importance of this weekly Sabbath rest on a Saturday.
+Over a few years, four specific instances highlighted to me the importance of this weekly Sabbath rest on a Saturday.

-While some people may put this down to coincidence or over-emphasis on details, for myself these are more personal and meaningful as a Christian having faith in Christ.
+While some people may put this down to coincidence or over-emphasis on details, for me, these are more personal and meaningful as a Christian having faith in Christ.

-They make the matter simpler and surer for me, providing peace and a clear conscience about the subject.
+They make the matter simpler and surer for myself, providing peace and a clear conscience about the subject.

-At the end of the day, everyone individually needs to study this and seek from God themselves.
+Everyone individually needs to study this and seek God themselves.

-For myself, such a Sabbath rest is now a pleasurable and Godly experience, and not just following rules and regulations for the sake of it.
+For myself, such a Sabbath rest is now a pleasurable and Godly experience, not just following rules and regulations for its sake.

-Therefore, here are three significant instances where I believe God revealed the importance of this weekly Sabbath day’s rest to me:
+Therefore, here are four significant instances where I believe God revealed the importance of this weekly Sabbath day’s rest to me:

 1. The Confirmation Big-Talk

-The very first Sabbath day that I took seriously was Saturday 26th August 2017.
+The first Sabbath day that I took seriously was Saturday 26th August 2017.

 On this first Saturday, I remember turning up in a casual t-shirt and jeans and feeling a little out of place with the more formal dress code; however, touched by the gathering's simplicity and godliness.

-It felt strange but good.
-Strange in that there was such a feeling of peace with this, and almost emptiness and reflectiveness of life in general, particularly in the afternoon without the distractions of daily life and simply snoozing and ‘being’.
+In short, taking this whole Sabbath day from Friday evening to Saturday evening felt strange but good.
+Oddly, there was such a feeling of peace with this, and almost emptiness and reflectiveness of life in general, particularly in the afternoon without the distractions of daily life and simply snoozing and ‘being’.

 After years of serving in a church on a Sunday, Saturdays were often a day of chilling anyway before hectic Sundays; therefore, this seemed a natural rhythm of rest from a Friday evening after the working week until Saturday evening and the batteries being re-charged.